sensu/sensu-docs/content/sensu-go/5.20/reference/backend.md

 | annotations|      |
 -------------|------
-description  | Non-identifying metadata to include with event data for backend assets (e.g. handler and mutator assets). required     | false type         | Map of key-value pairs.
+description  | Non-identifying metadata to include with entity data for backend assets (e.g. handler and mutator assets). required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`